jacubero/VBF/Sphinx/source/design_d/genetic.rst

 	#define cout STD_COUT

 	float Objective(GAGenome &);	// This is the declaration of our obj function.
-									// The definition comes later in the file.

 	int
 	main(int argc, char **argv)